-Limited Access and Limited Enrollment Majors
+Limited Access and Limited Enrollment Majors.
 Some majors at FSU have a selective admission process and require that certain entrance criteria must be met.
-These are called Limited Access or Limited Enrollment Programs.
+These are called Limited Access or Limited Enrollment Programs, also referred to as "Specialized Admissions" programs.